 - 20) The recent federal election saw the NDP lose seats, in part because the Liberal party successfully positioned itself to the left in the eyes of Canadians.
 CUPE remains committed to ensuring that the New Democratic Party represents workers' interests, and supporting the NDP to represent our interests in the political sphere.
 CUPE will participate in the NDP's review of this election campaign, offering critical but constructive input and advice. - 21) We will continue to build our political party, the NDP.
 We must encourage more involvement in our party throughout the union.
 We need more union candidates, and increased electoral support for the party the party the labour movement helped found.
-We will also encourage members to be involved in their local riding associations and AGMs to make sure CUPE's values are included and that the NDP supports CUPE members.
-We will encourage and assist our members to stay in contact with local elected representatives between elections. - 22) Even though we have just come through a hard fought federal election, there are always more elections in our regions and municipalities. - We will encourage members to get involved in school board, municipal and provincial elections and and include in our target ridings those where CUPE members are running with their local's support.
-When we are involved in political campaigns, we can better defend the rights and interests of our members. - 24) CUPE will initiate an evaluation of potential electoral system reforms and promote the most representative form of proportional representation for the 2019 federal election.
+We will also encourage members to be involved in their local riding associations and AGMs to make sure CUPE's priorities and values are reflected in the NDP.
+We will encourage and assist our members to stay in contact with local elected representatives between elections.

+- 22) Even though we have just come through a hard fought federal election, there are always more elections in our regions and municipalities. - 23) We will encourage members to get involved in school board, municipal and provincial elections.
+When we are involved in political campaigns, we can better defend the rights and interests of our members.